DestanT/we_rate_music_drf/README.md

 **Overview**
 The SignOutButton component is a button that sends a post request to the "dj-rest-auth/logout" endpoint, and logs the user out of the application.
 It is currently used in the Profile component.

+**Props**
+This component doesn’t need any specific props to function.

 **Key Features**

 - Confirmation Modal: Incorporates a ModalWindow component to display a confirmation modal, confirming the user's intention to sign out.
 - Redirect on Sign-Out: Navigates users back to the homepage after successfully signout.

-**Props**
-This component doesn’t need any specific props to function.
+- Local Storage: Removes potentially sensitive data from local storage when the user signs out.

 #### StarRating